These Women Lived To Tell The Tale Of Argentina's Dirty War

 Advertisement

-Congresswoman Victoria Donda, 38, was born in a clandestine maternity ward in the ESMA, a former illegal detention centre in Buenos Aires.
+Congresswoman Victoria Donda, 38, was born in a clandestine maternity ward in the ESMA, a former illegal detention center in Buenos Aires.

 Soon after giving birth, Victoria’s mother Maria Hilda de Donda was “transferred”— code word for drugged and thrown out of a plane into the River Plate during a “death flight” — the military’s preferred way of disappearing people.
 Her father, Jose Maria Donda, suffered the same fate.
 Meanwhile, the orphaned Victoria was handed over to a military family to be raised as their own.